run-llama/llama_index/README.md

-# 🌲🗂️ ️GPT Tree Index
+# 🗂️ ️GPT Index

-A tree-based index containing text data that is created using GPT-3 and can be traversed using GPT-3 in order to answer queries.
+GPT Index is a project consisting of a set of *data structures* that are created using GPT-3 and can be traversed using GPT-3 in order to answer queries.

 ## 🚀 Overview